Estimated reading time: 4 minutes

 The following are a few areas in which we’ve hit the pause button in favor of my husband advancing his career:

-It is important to note, however, that I do know of at least a handful of people who are making the MBA/parents thing work, so it can be done — it just isn’t something we’re willing to commit to at this time.
+It is important to note, however, that I do know of at least a handful of people who are making the MBA and marriage and children thing work, so it can be done — it just isn’t something we’re willing to commit to at this time.

 I’d love to hear from some fellow “better halves.”
 What are some sacrifices you’ve had to make that, perhaps, your other married friends haven’t?
-How have you been able to cope?
+How have you been able to cope as you combine an MBA & marriage?